MarkusTrunschke/MotivationalQuotes.jl/README.md

 Currently, the only available topics are: general, academia, economics

 # Options
-The following options are available.
+The following keyword arguments are available.
-`topics` allows to select a specific topic of quotes `print_quote` (true/false) either prints the quote as output or only returns the quote.
+`topics` allows to select a specific topic of quotes.
+`print_quote` (true/false) either prints the quote as output or only returns the quote.
 Default is `true`.
 `nodownload` (true/false) surpresses the attempt to download new quotes (once a week) from my DataHub.
 Default is `false`.